zxcvbn-ts/zxcvbn/docs/guide/matcher/README.md

 # Matcher

 There are multiple build in matchers to identify the strength of a password.
 All build in matchers are sync but custom matcher have the possibility to be async.
-Therefor if you are using an async custom matcher you need to the `zxcvbnAsync` function.
+Therefor if you are using an async custom matcher you need to use the `zxcvbnAsync` function.

 ## bruteforce